DylanSatow/ObsidianTrueCopiot/README.md

 > [!TIP]
 > **Looking for a free option?**
-> Gemini API provides the best performance among free models for Smart Composer.
+> Gemini API provides the best performance among free models for True Copilot.
 Recommended for users looking for a free option.

-**📚 For detailed setup instructions and documentation, please visit our [Documentation](https://github.com/glowingjade/obsidian-smart-composer/wiki).**
+**📚 For detailed setup instructions and documentation, please visit our [Documentation](https://github.com/DylanSatow/ObsidianTrueCopiot/wiki).**

 ## Roadmap